UDOOboard/Vision-Docs/docs/02_Hardware_References/02_Board_versions.md

 <br/>

-The main differences between the two versions of the UDOO Vision are shown in the following table.
+The main differences between the two versions of the UDOO VISION are shown in the following table.

 |              |                    X5                    |                 X7                |